Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/components/component.md

 Function called when a collision has just occured with another collider.

 Parameters:
-- `info`: Informations about the collision
+- `info`: information about the collision
 ```cpp
 virtual void OnCollisionEnter(CollisionEvent info)
 ```